Apply for Admission

 How to Apply to HCC

 Howard Community College is a smart choice for your college courses and English language learning - a quality education built on value.
 We offer programs and courses for in-demand careers on a campus that's exactly what you'd expect at a U.S. college - green open spaces that invite students to stay and study.

 Current HCC Students Applying to Nursing and Allied Health

 Once you're a student at HCC, find out the distinct admissions requirements of your particular field of interest.
 Admission to the clinical component of allied health programs requires the successful completion of certain prerequisite courses.
 Always check first with an allied health advisor before taking a course elsewhere because it may not transfer to HCC.

 Register for noncredit classes

+If you’re interested in enhancing job skills or exploring a personal interest, sign up instead for one of our noncredit courses.
 There’s no need to apply for noncredit classes.
 Continuing Education classes are offered throughout the county on days, evenings, and weekends.
 There are no grades or exams (except for licensure courses) – just learning and enjoyment.

 Hi!
 We would be happy to share more information about our programs.